jwulf/zeebe-pr-workflow/README.md

 ![](assets/zeebe-github-model-1.png)

-## Create a GitHub workflow to deploy on push
+## Create a GitHub workflow to deploy BPMN Models on push

 We will create a GitHub workflow to deploy the model on a push to the master branch of the repo.